Carmen Sandiego (TV series): Production

-Andy Yeatman, Netflix director of global kids content, explained “We think there's a huge benefit of having a program that parents remember fondly and grew up with.
+Andy Yeatman, Netflix director of global kids content, explained "We think there's a huge benefit of having a program that parents remember fondly and grew up with.
 We are giving them the opportunity to introduce it to their kids and spark a conversation", explaining that while the service pitched reboots of many '80s and '90s shows, Carmen Sandiego was one that "made sense" and "really stood out".
 They responded to the fact that this is not a show that is perennially rebooted, as the last Carmen Sandiego series ended 20 years before this new series would premiere, and that there are interesting ways to retell the story.
 In addition to Yeatman's comments, Amy Dunkin, Houghton Mifflin's the chief marketing officer, noted that many had "fond memories" of Carmen Sandiego, and added that there are many ways "you can go with Carmen just based on what she stands for."

 In March 2018, Netflix also ordered a live-action film of Carmen Sandiego, once again with Rodriguez as the titular character.

-Of the initial 20-episode order, nine episodes were released as the show's first season.
+Of the initial 20-episode order, the first half was released as the show's first season, with three standard-length episodes being turned into two extra-length episodes for the premiere to make nine episodes rather than ten.
 On February 15, 2019, Netflix announced the second season, made up of a further ten.

 On April 24, 2020, Netflix announced a third season, followed on October 2, 2020, with announcement of a fourth, which was later announced to be the final season.

 In September and October 2021, the official Twitter account for the show confirmed that a spin-off of the series was in the "earliest stages" and that they would share details on the spinoff as soon as they could.

-Syndication
+International broadcast

 After the end of the show, it has been syndicated across countries.
 In France, it airs on Disney Channel since August 29, 2022.
 In Switzerland, it airs on RTS 1 since August 27, 2022.
 In Japan, it also airs on Disney Channel.
-In Canada, it airs on Family Channel since 2023 and WildBrainTV since November 5, 2022.
+In Canada, it airs on Family Channel since 2023 and WildBrainTV from November 5, 2022 to the channel's closure on October 23, 2025.